mggg-states/LA-shapefiles/README.md

 * `HDIST`: State House district
 * `SEND`: State Senate district

+Additional fields in .csv file only
+* `CVAP12`: Total citizen voting age population from 5-year ACS for year ending in 2012
+* `HCVAP12`: Hispanic citizen voting age population from 5-year ACS for year ending in 2012
+* `WCVAP12`: White, non-hispanic, citizen voting age population from 5-year ACS for year ending in 2012
+* `BCVAP12`: Black, non-hispanic, voting age population from 5-year ACS for year ending in 2012
+* `AMINCVAP12`: American Indian and Alaska Native, non-hispanic, voting age population from 5-year ACS for year ending in 2012
+* `ACVAP12`: Asian, non-hispanic, voting age population from 5-year ACS for year ending in 2012
+* `NHPICVAP12`: Native Hawaiian and Pacific Islander, non-hispanic, voting age population from 5-year ACS for year ending in 2012
+* `OTHERCVAP12`: Other race, non-hispanic, voting age population from 5-year ACS for year ending in 2012
+* `2MORCVAP12`: Two or more races, non-hispanic, voting age population from 5-year ACS for year ending in 2012

+* `CVAP13`: Total citizen voting age population from 5-year ACS for year ending in 2013
+* `HCVAP13`: Hispanic citizen voting age population from 5-year ACS for year ending in 2013
+* `WCVAP13`: White, non-hispanic, citizen voting age population from 5-year ACS for year ending in 2013
+* `BCVAP13`: Black, non-hispanic, voting age population from 5-year ACS for year ending in 2013
+* `AMINCVAP13`: American Indian and Alaska Native, non-hispanic, voting age population from 5-year ACS for year ending in 2013
+* `ACVAP13`: Asian, non-hispanic, voting age population from 5-year ACS for year ending in 2013
+* `NHPICVAP13`: Native Hawaiian and Pacific Islander, non-hispanic, voting age population from 5-year ACS for year ending in 2013
+* `OTHERCVAP13`: Other race, non-hispanic, voting age population from 5-year ACS for year ending in 2013
+* `2MORCVAP13`: Two or more races, non-hispanic, voting age population from 5-year ACS for year ending in 2013

+* `CVAP14`: Total citizen voting age population from 5-year ACS for year ending in 2014
+* `HCVAP14`: Hispanic citizen voting age population from 5-year ACS for year ending in 2014
+* `WCVAP14`: White, non-hispanic, citizen voting age population from 5-year ACS for year ending in 2014
+* `BCVAP14`: Black, non-hispanic, voting age population from 5-year ACS for year ending in 2014
+* `AMINCVAP14`: American Indian and Alaska Native, non-hispanic, voting age population from 5-year ACS for year ending in 2014
+* `ACVAP14`: Asian, non-hispanic, voting age population from 5-year ACS for year ending in 2014
+* `NHPICVAP14`: Native Hawaiian and Pacific Islander, non-hispanic, voting age population from 5-year ACS for year ending in 2014
+* `OTHERCVAP14`: Other race, non-hispanic, voting age population from 5-year ACS for year ending in 2014
+* `2MORCVAP14`: Two or more races, non-hispanic, voting age population from 5-year ACS for year ending in 2014

+* `CVAP15`: Total citizen voting age population from 5-year ACS for year ending in 2015
+* `HCVAP15`: Hispanic citizen voting age population from 5-year ACS for year ending in 2015
+* `WCVAP15`: White, non-hispanic, citizen voting age population from 5-year ACS for year ending in 2015
+* `BCVAP15`: Black, non-hispanic, voting age population from 5-year ACS for year ending in 2015
+* `AMINCVAP15`: American Indian and Alaska Native, non-hispanic, voting age population from 5-year ACS for year ending in 2015
+* `ACVAP15`: Asian, non-hispanic, voting age population from 5-year ACS for year ending in 2015
+* `NHPICVAP15`: Native Hawaiian and Pacific Islander, non-hispanic, voting age population from 5-year ACS for year ending in 2015
+* `OTHERCVAP15`: Other race, non-hispanic, voting age population from 5-year ACS for year ending in 2015
+* `2MORCVAP15`: Two or more races, non-hispanic, voting age population from 5-year ACS for year ending in 2015

+* `CVAP16`: Total citizen voting age population from 5-year ACS for year ending in 2016
+* `HCVAP16`: Hispanic citizen voting age population from 5-year ACS for year ending in 2016
+* `WCVAP16`: White, non-hispanic, citizen voting age population from 5-year ACS for year ending in 2016
+* `BCVAP16`: Black, non-hispanic, voting age population from 5-year ACS for year ending in 2016
+* `AMINCVAP16`: American Indian and Alaska Native, non-hispanic, voting age population from 5-year ACS for year ending in 2016
+* `ACVAP16`: Asian, non-hispanic, voting age population from 5-year ACS for year ending in 2016
+* `NHPICVAP16`: Native Hawaiian and Pacific Islander, non-hispanic, voting age population from 5-year ACS for year ending in 2016
+* `OTHERCVAP16`: Other race, non-hispanic, voting age population from 5-year ACS for year ending in 2016
+* `2MORCVAP16`: Two or more races, non-hispanic, voting age population from 5-year ACS for year ending in 2016

+* `CVAP17`: Total citizen voting age population from 5-year ACS for year ending in 2017
+* `HCVAP17`: Hispanic citizen voting age population from 5-year ACS for year ending in 2017
+* `WCVAP17`: White, non-hispanic, citizen voting age population from 5-year ACS for year ending in 2017
+* `BCVAP17`: Black, non-hispanic, voting age population from 5-year ACS for year ending in 2017
+* `AMINCVAP17`: American Indian and Alaska Native, non-hispanic, voting age population from 5-year ACS for year ending in 2017
+* `ACVAP17`: Asian, non-hispanic, voting age population from 5-year ACS for year ending in 2017
+* `NHPICVAP17`: Native Hawaiian and Pacific Islander, non-hispanic, voting age population from 5-year ACS for year ending in 2017
+* `OTHERCVAP17`: Other race, non-hispanic, voting age population from 5-year ACS for year ending in 2017
+* `2MORCVAP17`: Two or more races, non-hispanic, voting age population from 5-year ACS for year ending in 2017

+* `CVAP18`: Total citizen voting age population from 5-year ACS for year ending in 2018
+* `HCVAP18`: Hispanic citizen voting age population from 5-year ACS for year ending in 2018
+* `WCVAP18`: White, non-hispanic, citizen voting age population from 5-year ACS for year ending in 2018
+* `BCVAP18`: Black, non-hispanic, voting age population from 5-year ACS for year ending in 2018
+* `AMINCVAP18`: American Indian and Alaska Native, non-hispanic, voting age population from 5-year ACS for year ending in 2018
+* `ACVAP18`: Asian, non-hispanic, voting age population from 5-year ACS for year ending in 2018
+* `NHPICVAP18`: Native Hawaiian and Pacific Islander, non-hispanic, voting age population from 5-year ACS for year ending in 2018
+* `OTHERCVAP18`: Other race, non-hispanic, voting age population from 5-year ACS for year ending in 2018
+* `2MORCVAP18`: Two or more races, non-hispanic, voting age population from 5-year ACS for year ending in 2018

 ## Projection
 This shapefile uses a Lambert Conformal Conic - Louisiana North projection (ESPG:6476).